Last updated

 Table styling basics

-In Redocly projects, you can create global styles that apply to all tables or style tables individually.
+In Redocly projects, you can create global styles for all tables or style individual tables.
 Most table styling requires custom CSS.

 HTML table structure